 The two methods in the previous section describe ways to add filters to data embedded in workbooks.
 If multiple workbooks connect to the same data, instead of wrangling filters on each workbook, you can filter the data source, and then connect the workbooks to the data source after you publish it.

 Workbooks that connect to your filtered data source expose only the data the user signed in to the server is allowed to see.
 In addition, all connected workbooks show data refreshes as they occur.

-However, we can direct you a comprehensive discussion about row level security with extracts, on a blog maintained by a Tableau Sales Consultant who has extensive experience with this area.
-See the following two posts:
+For a comprehensive discussion about RLS with extracts in Tableau, read the blog maintained by a Tableau Sales Consultant who has extensive experience in this area.

 Disclaimer: Clicking these links will take you away from Tableau.com.
 Although we make every effort to ensure links to external websites are accurate and relevant, Tableau cannot take responsibility or provide support for the external content.